 Net Zero Communities

-Stay in the loop by joining the net zero mailing list.
+Stay up to date by joining the mailing list.

 Take action at home

-Over the last 3 years, households participating in our SMART programs below have reduced their energy use by over 1489MWh and saved an average of $522pa in energy costs.
+Over the last 3 years, households participating in our Energy SMART programs have taken a range of actions:

 - 231 solar PV systems with 10 battery storage.